AzugBe/azugbe.github.io/index.md

 ## Upcoming events

-**2025-02-27 - Session at ACA Group**<br>
-Our first session this year will be at the ACA Group offices in Antwerp and the agenda is live with 2 sessions: one on DevSecOps and one on Azure AI Foundry.
-See you there!
-[Register here!](https://www.azug.be/events/2025/02/27/azug2025-01){: .btn .btn--success}

 **2025-04-03 - Session at Zure**<br>
 Our second session of the year will be at the Zure offices in Ghent.
 The agenda is live with 2 sessions: one full-stack development and one about the launch of Azure Belgium Central.
 See you there!
 [Register here!](https://www.azug.be/events/2025/04/03/azug2025-02){: .btn .btn--success}

+**2025-05-19 - Build Watch Party at delaware**<br>
+For our third session this year we are teaming up with delaware.
+We invite you to experience Microsoft Build togheter with some streetfood, drinks & snacks.
+See you there!
+[Register here!](https://www.azug.be/events/2025/05/19/azug2025-03){: .btn .btn--success}

 <hr />